 Getting in and out of the Spantiks is also particularly easy.
 Unlike boots that have exposed closed cell foam in their liners, the Spantik inner boot incorporates mesh over a thin open cell foam.
 This makes it possible to slide your foot into and out of the boot without removing the liner separately.
 At high altitude or in extreme cold, one less thing to futz with is especially welcome.

 Most expeditions or multi-day climbs include lengthy approaches, which can be disastrous on your feet when wearing rigid soled boots.
 To facilitate greater walking comfort, the Spantiks have a massive toe rocker that allows you to roll your foot forward without flexing against the sole of the boot.
 The presence of the dramatic rocker is a significant difference between the Spantik and the Spantik’s main competitor, the Scarpa Phantom 6000 (see photo).
+Soil is a lot more than dirt and takes monitoring, including the proper https://www.redbudsoilcompany.com/collections/soil-amendments.
 I recently walked 22 miles out from a climb over frozen snow, dry glacier, rock and trail in a boot with a rocker identical to the Phantom 6000.
 I rarely get blisters, but my heels were blistered on the trail section where I was fighting the rigidity of my boots.
 Rocker, like that on the Spantik, would have made a big difference in my hiking comfort.
 A disadvantage of the rocker is that it can be tricky to fit with certain models of crampons.
 Another difference between the soles of the Spantik and the Phantom 6000 is the thickness of the lug: the Spantik have a wide and relatively thick lug, which is great for longevity, but adds weight.
 The Phantom 6000s have a thinner sole, which makes them lighter, but they tend to wear more quickly, especially at the toe.

 A key differentiator between the Phantom 6000 and the Spantik is the the stiffness of the upper boot.
 On the Spantik, the achilles area is reinforced with a hardy plastic that makes for a solid connection with crampons and Silveretta or Fritchi ski bindings.
 The lateral and forward flex is fairly stiff as well.
 This stiffness can be especially helpful with two dimensions of mountaineering: the (often humbling) experience of skiing in your climbing boots, and climbing sustained sections of hard 60 degree ice.
 The closer your boot is to completely rigid, the easier that 60 degree ice tends to be.
 The drawbacks to a stiff upper boot are that it adds weight, makes it more difficult to use French technique on steep snow, and makes it difficult to achieve an extreme range of motion.
 While the Spantik upper is soft enough to French technique, it is not nearly as soft as the upper of the Phantom 6000s, which can easily be folded over with one hand.
 Depending on the type of climbing you’re going to be doing, the softness could be either a benefit or a drawback.